Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 There’s a lot of overlap between security and compliance, but they’re not one and the same.
 They work together to protect an organization, but there are some major differences.
 The differences boil down to a few key areas.

-As already mentioned, non-compliance is subject to a myriad of consequences including legal and financial penalties, security breaches, and damage to a business’s reputation.
+Non-compliance can and does result in legal and financial penalties, security breaches, and damage to a business’s reputation.
 Failed compliance audits can also be a sign that your organization is operating inefficiently, relying too much on one-off policies and procedures, and more prone to human error.

-Aside from avoiding fines and penalties, the primary benefits of IT compliance impact the customer first: staying compliant ensures that customer data and privacy are maintained.
+Staying compliant ensures that customer data and privacy are maintained.
 This in turn benefits the business, as customers that trust an organization tend to remain loyal.
 Overall, it builds trust across the organization, among employees, with customers, stakeholders, investors, regulators, and within the industry.

 Other benefits include:

-Here are a few ways to reduce compliance risk:
+Here is how to reduce compliance risk:

 Navigating the world of compliance can be a challenge for any organization, regardless of size or industry.
 Compliance regulations and requirements constantly evolve and can become overwhelming if not kept consistently top of mind.